NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          \- **electric vehicle charging**: 0.0

   .. [#] The remaining fraction (i.e., 1.0 - FracSensible - FracLatent) must be > 0 and is assumed to be heat gain outside conditioned space and thus lost.
+  .. [#] FracLatent only required if FracSensible is provided.
   .. [#] If FracLatent not provided, defaults as:

          \- **other**: 0.045